flatironinstitute/CryoLike/docs/source/usage/formats.rst

 File formats for image conversion
 ##########################################

-Image conversion (from captured particle files) requires both an :doc:`image descriptor</usage/imageSettings>` and capture apparatus metadata.
+Image conversion (from mrc or cryoSPARC particle files) requires both an :doc:`image descriptor</usage/imageSettings>` and capture apparatus metadata.
 The image descriptor defines the grids and scales to use to interpret the image and is usually constructed from base values.